netdata/netdata/docs/dashboard/import-export-print-snapshot.md

 learn_rel_path: "Operations"
 -->

-# Import, export, and print snapshots
+# Import, export, and print a snapshot

 Netdata can export snapshots of the contents of your dashboard at a given time, which you can then import into any other node running Netdata.
 Or, you can create a print-ready version of your dashboard to save to PDF or actually print to